New: Here is a slightly newer version, built using RePast 3.1 and

 int TaxPCT = 10; // Tax rate for death tax

-boolean ViewStats = true; // Whether to show average wealth of all agents
+boolean ViewStats = false; // Whether to show average wealth of all agents

 boolean WriteStats = false // Whether to write stats out to a file on pause or stop